Haggle1996/RevolutionPack/content/article/rev2changes.md

 - Most of this mod is disabled, particularly the Ender Quarry, transport nodes, generators, and watering cans.
 - Ender Lilies can only be found in The End
 - Drum requires steel plates
+- Last Millenium and Deep Dark are disabled.
+Use the Cave dimension (accessed by Enviromine Elevator) for mining dimension.

 ## Forestry
 - Farms are now square, because 45 degree angles are hard.
 - Forestry bees can now make RotaryCraft yeast.
-- Engines are disabled
 - Adventurer's Bags are renamed Ammo Bags and can hold ammo (obviously)
+- Easy mode is set
+- The Ender Hive can be obtained through Botania Mana Transfusion of a Tropical Hive

 ## Galacticraft
 - Fuel is made in the Immersive Engineering refinery, and requires Ender IO Rocket Fuel + Oil.